 a blue enamel surround, a border of 79 pearls and detailed engraving to the reverse

-Exhibited with The Comerford Collection, May - September, 2009, at the Irish Architectural Archive, Dublin, Ireland
+Formerly a holding of the Comerford Collection (John and Pauline Comerford) and exhibited May - September, 2009, at the Irish Architectural Archive, Dublin, Ireland

 This miniature had long been mis-attributed as simply "Irish School".
 It is unmistakably by the hand of Joseph Dunckerley, however; and it is a superb example of his later works, painted during his time in Falmouth, Jamaica (making it another meaningful addition to the Tormey-Holder Collection).
 That the miniature was ultimately found in the United Kingdom supports the belief that it was painted during Dunckerley's Jamaican period, as most miniatures painted in Jamaica tended to migrate back to Great Britain with their owners, especially after slave rebellions began in the region in the 1790s.
 Given the miniature's highly elaborate and expensive framing, one imagines that its subject was either a wealthy plantation owner or a wealthy merchant visiting the British West Indies.